sveitser/vocably/README.md

 ### Github Workflow
 - Fork [HKCodeCamp](https://github.com/HKCodeCamp/vocably)
-- Develop locally on `feature' branch
+- Develop locally on `feature` branch
-- Push `feature' branch to your forked repo.
+- Push `feature` branch to your forked repo.
-- Submit pull-request from `feature' branch to HKCodeCamp 'master`
+- Submit pull-request from `feature` branch to HKCodeCamp `master`
 - Assign team member to check code and merge it.

 ## Team Members